Thinking about how to get more new donors this year? Wondering if you should purchase lists?

 How you accomplish this is becoming easier with every passing day.

-There are numerous companies who will build online, customizable fundraising pages for you (e.g., find a Top 10 Reviews for 2016 here; Mashable reviews 12 here).
+There are numerous companies who will build online, customizable fundraising pages for you (e.g., find a Top 15 Online Donation tools here; Mashable reviews 12 here).
 They’ll even integrate these pages with your social media accounts so folks can instantly spread the word about your campaign.

 Spend some time choosing the fundraising site that works best for you.
 Look at their customizable options, support services (including training, coaching and promotion) and reports.
 They vary in fees and costs.
 Some are free, some have plans with monthly charges and some get their fees from your donations (much like a credit card company).
 Fees range between 3% and 8% of the funds you raise; some include credit card transaction fees, while others tack them on.
 Each site offers a different blend of services.